CBIIT/WStrimR/README.md

 		Show this help message and exit
 ```

-There are three test files, in different formats, that all contain white space in D5, "        tester3", and they can be run via:
+There are three test files, in different formats, that all contain white space in the cell 'D5', "        tester3", and they can be run via:

 ```
 Rscript --vanilla WStrimR.R -f Test_files/c_fail_missing_values-v1.3.1.tsv